FLUORIDE: Stannous? Sodium? Or Monoflorophosphate? Oh My!

 In my house, we're fans of nano-hydroxyapatite based toothpaste.
 Okay to be fair, my husband and son just go along with what I say we're using.
 It deeply concerns me how our country has such little regard for toxin ingestion and everything is so black and white around health.
 That's unscientific.
 We're designed to detox naturally, if we treat our bodies in a way that allow detox to occur and also not constantly flood it with said toxins.
 While I still feel I came in a little late to the functional medicine game, I've been conscious of what's in our consistently used and consumed products and foods, long before RFK made it popular.

 The reality is, its your choice and fluoride is simply cheaper than our biomimetic option, nano-hydroxyapatite.
-By not constantly soaking your teeth in acids, sugars and simple carbs (bread, crackers, noodles), you can avoid the consistent exposure to fluoride AND decrease your risk of decay.
+By not constantly soaking your teeth in acids, sugars and bad carbs (bread, crackers, noodles), you can avoid the consistent exposure to fluoride AND decrease your risk of decay.
 No fluoride or other ingredient will save you from poor diet and lifestyle choices.
 Those are yours to make, just know your risks.
-If you're simply unwilling to cut back on the choices leading to decay AND you're unwilling/unable to spend the money on a quality nHA toothpaste, then you should probably use a fluoride based toothpaste because technically low dose nHA has yet to PROVE its AS effective as fluoride.
-BUT I want SAFE and EFFECTIVE products and you should too.
+If you're simply unwilling to cut back on the choices leading to decay AND you're unwilling/unable to spend the money on a quality nHAP toothpaste, then you should probably use a fluoride based toothpaste.
+I want SAFE and EFFECTIVE products and you should too.
 This is also why SOURCING is factor for our products and the other ingredients they're paired with.
 I'm inherently against fluoride in our water due to inability to control individuals' dosing, but that doesn't mean there's ZERO room for fluoride at the table.
 Topical and systemic are two different things and as usual, dose matters.

 Sodium monofluorophosate (MFP) is generally used in children's toothpaste (and that's typically who I give it to) because its deemed safest.
 I guess the rest of us just need to deal.
 It is formulated to help with decay prevention only, like sodium fluoride.
 Because the fluoride is released more gradually, MFP is considered less aggressive on calcium-containing surfaces, our teeth.